Island of Lost Souls (1932 film): Plot

 Shipwrecked traveler Edward Parker is rescued by a freighter delivering animals to an isolated South Seas island owned by Dr. Moreau.
 Parker fights with the freighter's drunken captain who mistreats M'ling, a passenger with some bestial features, and the captain tosses Parker overboard into Mr. Montgomery's boat, which is bound for Moreau's island.
-When Parker arrives at the island, Moreau welcomes him and introduces him to Lota, a young woman whom Moreau claims is of Polynesian origin.
+When Parker arrives at the island, Moreau, who has M'ling as his butler, welcomes him and introduces him to Lota, a beautiful young woman who Moreau claims is of Polynesian origin.

 When she and Parker hear screams coming from another room, which Lota calls "the House of Pain", Parker investigates.
 He sees Moreau and Montgomery operating on a human-like creature without anesthetic.
 Convinced Moreau is engaged in brutal vivisection, Parker tries to leave but encounters savage-looking humanoids resembling beasts emerging from the jungle.
-Moreau appears, cracks his whip and orders them to recite a series of rules ("the Law"), and the creatures disperse.
+Moreau appears, cracks his whip and orders them, following their wolf-themed Sayer of the Law, to recite a series of rules ("the Law"), e.g., not eating meat or spilling blood, and the creatures disperse.

 At the main house, Moreau tries to assuage Parker by explaining his scientific work—years before in London, he had begun experiments to accelerate the evolution of plants.
 He then progressed to animals, trying to transform them into humans through plastic surgery, blood transfusions, gland extracts and ray baths.
 When a dog hybrid escaped from his laboratory, it horrified people and he was forced to leave England.

-Moreau tells Parker Lota is the sole female on the island but hides the fact she was derived from a panther.
+Moreau tells Parker that Lota is the sole female on the island but hides the fact she was derived from a panther.
 Later, Moreau privately expresses his excitement to Montgomery that Lota is showing human emotions in her attraction to Parker.
 So he can continue observing this process, Moreau destroys the only available boat, ensuring Parker cannot leave, and blaming this on his beast-men.
 Lota falls in love with Parker and they eventually kiss.
 After Lota hugs him, Parker examines her fingernails, which are reverting to animalistic claws.

 Parker storms into Moreau's to confront him for hiding the truth about Lota.
 Moreau explains Lota is his most-nearly human creation, and he wanted to see if she was capable of reproducing with a man.
-Enraged by the deceit, Parker punches Moreau and demands passage off the island.
+Enraged by the deceit, Parker punches Moreau and demands passage away from the island.
 Moreau observes Lota weeping and showing human emotions; his hopes are raised and he screams he will "burn out" the remaining animal in her in the House of Pain.